pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Built an iPhone app right away to get them a working prototype.
 * Competed in Tech Crunch Disrupt to get publicity and won.
 * They have a custom product called CarKit to let it wire into your car.
+* Worked in litigation because part of this means granting easier access to your car.
+What if someone else is driving it and wrecks it?
+By getting some laws passed in California they cleared up the rules for making this service work.